-The virus-laden cells then sneak from the windpipe to your lymph nodes, which are overflowing with more immune cells, and then from the lymph nodes, this “hijacking spree” spreads throughout your body.
-If the measles virus has managed to find its way into your nervous system, it can cause permanent brain damage.5
+The virus-laden cells then sneak from the windpipe to your lymph nodes, which are overflowing with more immune cells, and then this “hijacking spree” spreads throughout your body from the lymph nodes.

-Most importantly, measles has a brilliant way of transmitting itself, which makes it really easy to get out of your body and infect other people.
+Most importantly, measles has an efficient way of transmitting itself, which makes it really easy to get out of your body and infect other people.

 How Is Measles Spread?

-Once out, the measles virus can live in an airspace or on surfaces for up to two hours and still remain contagious — one of the main reasons it spreads very quickly.7
+Once out, the measles virus can live in the air or on surfaces for up to two hours and still remain contagious — one of the main reasons it spreads very quickly.

 Media reports about measles are vastly exaggerated today, as if American children are being admitted to the hospital in droves and regularly dying from complications.
-However, the World Health Organization (WHO) reported that the measles death rate in the U.S. is exceptionally low — on average, around 0.3 percent from 1987 to 2000, and with only 189 total measles cases across the entire U.S. in 2015.7
+However, the World Health Organization (WHO) reported that the measles death rate in the U.S. is exceptionally low — on average, around 0.3 percent from 1987 to 2000,6 and with only 189 total measles cases across the entire U.S. in 2015.7

-Nevertheless, measles can be a serious threat for less developed countries, where access to food and health care is severely lacking.8 The majority of measles deaths (more than 95 percent) of measles deaths occur in underdeveloped countries, including India, China, Pakistan, Mongolia and Sierra Leone, due to low capita income and poor health infrastructures.
-In addition, overcrowding in residential areas in these countries increases the risk for infection, transmission and mortality rate.12
+Nevertheless, measles can be a serious threat for less developed countries, where access to food and health care is severely lacking.8 The majority of measles deaths (more than 95 percent) occur in underdeveloped countries, including India, China, Pakistan, Mongolia and Sierra Leone, due to low capita income, poor health infrastructures and poor nutrition.
+In addition, overcrowding in residential areas in these countries increases the risk for infection, transmission and mortality rate.9